hschwentner/hschwentner.io/domain-driven-refactorings/index.md

 <a name="bib:Kerievsky2005"></a>Kerievsky, Joshua. [*Refactoring to Patterns*](https://amzn.to/49xJxtG).
 Boston: Addison-Wesley, 2005.

 <a name="bib:LilienthalSchwentner2024"></a>Lilienthal, Carola and Henning Schwentner. [*Domain-Driven Transformation: Modularize and Modernize Legacy Software*](http://domain-driven-transformation.com).
 Boston: Addison-Wesley, 2024.

+<a name="bib:SkeltonPais2019"></a>Skelton, Matthew and Manuel Pais. [*Team Topologies: Organizing Business and Technology Teams for Fast Flow*](https://amzn.to/3VVsv5F).
+Portland, OR: IT Revolution, 2019.